For Construction Business Owners

 Retirement Plan Design Secrets for the Commercial Construction Company

 When we consult with construction executives about designing their firm’s retirement plan, one of the first questions we ask is whether the company does prevailing wage work.
 If they do, there is a particularly significant benefit to a well-designed retirement plan!

 Many federal and state-administered construction projects are subject to prevailing wage laws as specified in the Davis-Bacon Act.
 These rules require that the wages and fringe benefits paid to construction workers (generally not administrative, executive, or clerical staff) be at least as high as those specified in the applicable schedule of prevailing wages.
-(Note that these are “fringe” benefits, not “French” benefits (whatever they are), as we’ve sometimes heard them called - although if offered the choice, some construction workers might choose the latter.)
-Fringe benefits can be paid either as base pay or to provide benefits which might include things like health, life, disability insurance, and paid time off, but can also be used to fund a retirement plan.
+(Note that these are “fringe” benefits, not “French” benefits [whatever they are], as we’ve sometimes heard them called—although if offered the choice, some construction workers might choose the latter.)
+Fringe benefits can be paid either as base pay or to provide benefits such as health, life, and disability insurance and paid time off, but can also be used to fund a retirement plan.

-Benefits to paying this fringe into the retirement plan:
+Benefits of paying this fringe into the retirement plan:

 - Saves FICA (6.2% of pay for Social Security + 1.45% for Medicare) for EMPLOYER